* ECB expected to keep interest rates at 0.75 pct

 By Eva Kuehnen

-FRANKFURT, April 4 (Reuters) - The European Central Bank is expected to hold interest rates on Thursday but investors will be looking for any signs it is preparing for a cut in coming months to help lift the euro zone out of recession.
+FRANKFURT, April 4 (Reuters) - The European Central Bank is expected to keep interest rates unchanged on Thursday but investors will be looking for any signs it is preparing for a cut in coming months to help lift the euro zone out of recession.

 Despite a recent drop in economic sentiment and falling inflation, a Reuters poll of 73 economists showed little change in expectations, with rates set to remain at 0.75 percent - tiny, but still the highest level among the world’s major central banks.